yurovsky/yurovsky.github.io/_posts/2016-02-20-mercedes-w124-e320-wagon.md

 worked perfectly.
 The wiring can also be repaired via a mail-in service offered by a couple of companies (that will run around $400 or so from what I have read).
 The throttle does have a date code noted on a parts sticker but it may be very difficult to see without taking things apart.

+There are two variants of the E320 throttle body (and corresponding idle/throttle control ECU) -- one for cars with ASR and another for cars without ASR.
+They are not interchangeable.

 ### Engine